Mackinnon Mackenzie & Company Ltd.

 We also provide those charged with governance with a statement that we have compliedwith relevant ethical requirements regarding independence and to communicate with themall relationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.

 From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the standalone financial statementsof the current period and are therefore the key audit matters.
 We describe these mattersin our auditor's report unless law or regulation precludes public disclosure about thematter or when in extremely rare circumstances we determine that a matter should not becommunicated in our report because the adverse consequences of doing so would reasonablybe expected to outweigh the public interest benefits of such communication.

 Report on Other Legal and Regulatory Requirements

-We have audited the internal financial MACKINNON MACKENZIE & COMPANY LIMITED controlsoverfinancialreportingof ("the Company") as of March 31 2017 in conjunction with our audit of thefinancial statements of the company for the year ended onthat date.
+We have audited the internal financial controls over financial reporting of MackinnonMackenzie & Co Limited ("the Company") as at March 31 2019 in conjunctionwith our audit of the standalone financial statements of the Company for the year ended onthat date.